 The potential for this new completed Greenway cannot be overstated enough.
 We have visited Greenways all around Ireland including the Waterford Greenway and the Great Western Greenway and we firmly believe it could rival anything in the country.
 There is a huge amount of ancient and historic sites to see along the route from the Ramparts in Navan, Dunmoe Castle, Ardmulchan, the Broadboyne Bridge, Slane Castle, Slane Bridge, Newgrange and Brú na Bóinne, the Battle of the Boyne, Oldbridge House.
 We could go on!
 And that doesn’t even take into account the potential to develop the full route of the Greenway past Navan to continue to Bective Abbey and Trim Castle, and eventually link up with the Dublin to Galway Greenway.
 At a time when investment in sustainable transport and the development of greenways is happening at a rate never before seen all around Ireland, the Boyne Greenway is one which needs to be delivered to truly reveal the potential of the Boyne Valley.

-We will be keeping a close eye on the proposals for the Boyne Greenway and will urge all our followers and people who cycle to support the plans.
-The proposed scheme is currently reviewing submissions for the Non-Statutory Public Consultation Stage 1.
+We will be keeping a close eye on the full plans and proposals for the Boyne Greenway and will urge all our followers and people who cycle to support its development.
+The scheme is currently reviewing submissions for the Non-Statutory Public Consultation Stage 1.
 The is to identify the preferred route, while a condition study has been undertaken of the Boyne navigation including the canal sections and locks.
 A detailed route design option analysis process will then be completed in order to put forward plans for the preferred route, at which stage Public Consultation Stage 2, Detailed Options Assessment and Navigation Feasibility Assessment, will take place, due some time in mid-2021 (edit: now delayed until early 2022).
 See here to learn more, and be sure to check back on these pages for more details.
 We live in hope that the process can be delivered ahead of schedule so this wonderful Greenway can be enjoyed by all for years to come.